aman0001kverma/NaykaClone/README.md

 As part of the project, we will introduce new features and functionalities, such as a personalized user dashboard, advanced search functionality, and social media integration.
 Additionally, we will work on implementing SEO strategies to improve the website's visibility and ranking on search engines.

-Project Team
-The project team will consist of the following members:

-Project Manager: responsible for project planning, execution, and management User Experience Designer: responsible for website design and user experience Front-end Developer: responsible for website front-end development Back-end Developer: responsible for website back-end development Quality Assurance Specialist: responsible for testing and quality assurance